jfeist/PredicateComposition.jl/README.md

 ## Numerical comparisons

 These functions give functions that compare the output values of different functions.
-The last three (`MAX`, `MIN`, `SUM`) can take an arbitrary number of arguments.
+The last three (`MAX`, `MIN`, `SUM`) can take an arbitrary number of arguments, and create functions that (normally) return numerical, not logical, values.

 ```julia
 ISEQUAL(f1,f2) = (args...) -> f1(args...) == f2(args...)